 National Automated Fingerprint Identification System.
 NAFIS is a national computer database of fingerprints.
 Prints today are taken from arrested suspects using the Livescan scanning system, rather than the “ink and pad” technology used for decades to collect “ten prints” (a print for each finger of an individual).

 A 50-million candlepower search light fitted to the Police helicopter, Polair 61.
 Used for providing light on the ground in missing person searches, rescues, riots, pursuits and so on.
-The Nightsun can also be fitted to the fixed wing aircraft operated by the Police Air Support Unit.
+The Nightsun can also be fitted to the fixed wing aircraft operated by the Police Air Wing.

 National Police Certificate.
 These are commonly sought by employers from individuals to show that they have no disclosable criminal history in any police jurisdiction in Australia.
 NPCs are now issued through Australia Post.

 Often referred to as “pepper spray”, OC spray (oleoresin capsicum) is a non-lethal option available to WA Police since 1999.
 OC spray is used to manage violent or dangerous people and its use has resulted in fewer injuries to police and offenders.
 In some circumstance OC spray may have no effect on some people or animals.
 WA Police have a duty of care to help reduce the discomfort caused by the use of OC spray.